-1.1.3 The Resource Management Act (1991) and monitoring
+1.1.3 The Resource Management Act 1991and monitoring

-The Resource Management Act primarily addresses environmental 'effects' which are defined as positive or adverse, temporary or permanent, past, present or future, or cumulative.
+The Resource Management Act 1991 (RMA) primarily addresses environmental 'effects' which are defined as positive or adverse, temporary or permanent, past, present or future, or cumulative.
 Effects may arise in relation to:

-(a) the neighbourhood or the wider community around a discharger, and may include cultural and socio-economic effects;
+- (a) the neighbourhood or the wider community around a discharger, and may include cultural and socio-economic effects; - (b) physical effects on the locality, including landscape, amenity and visual effects;

-- (b) physical effects on the locality, including landscape, amenity and visual effects; - (c) ecosystems, including effects on plants, animals, or habitats, whether aquatic or terrestrial; - (d) natural and physical resources having special significance (eg, recreational, cultural, or aesthetic); - (e) risks to the neighbourhood or environment.
+- (c) ecosystems, including effects on plants, animals, or habitats, whether aquatic or terrestrial; - (d) natural and physical resources having special significance (eg, recreational, cultural, or aesthetic); - (e) risks to the neighbourhood or environment.

-In drafting and reviewing conditions on discharge permits, and in implementing monitoring programmes, the Taranaki Regional Council is recognising the comprehensive meaning of 'effects' inasmuch as is appropriate for each discharge source.
-Monitoring programmes are not only based on existing permit conditions, but also on the obligations of the Resource Management Act to assess the effects of the exercise of consents.
-In accordance with section 35 of the Resource Management Act 1991, the Council undertakes compliance monitoring for consents and rules in regional plans; and maintains an overview of performance of resource users against regional plans and consents.
-Compliance monitoring, (covering both activity and impact) monitoring, also enables the Council to continuously assess its own performance in resource management as well as that of resource users particularly consent holders.
-It further enables the Council to continually re-evaluate its approach and that of consent holders to resource management, and, ultimately, through the refinement of methods, and considered responsible resource utilisation to move closer to achieving sustainable development of the region's resources.
+In drafting and reviewing conditions on discharge permits, and in implementing monitoring programmes, the Council is recognising the comprehensive meaning of 'effects' inasmuch as is appropriate for each activity.
+Monitoring programmes are not only based on existing permit conditions, but also on the obligations of the RMA to assess the effects of the exercise of consents.
+In accordance with section 35 of the RMA, the Council undertakes compliance monitoring for consents and rules in regional plans, and maintains an overview of the performance of resource users and consent holders.
+Compliance monitoring, including both activity and impact monitoring, enables the Council to continually re-evaluate its approach and that of consent holders to resource management and, ultimately, through the refinement of methods and considered responsible resource utilisation, to move closer to achieving sustainable development of the region's resources.